ConnieSham823/HW1_repo_Tbenipal-KingYinSham/README.md

 ## ***Tapshveer benipal***
 ![Avatar](images/Avatar.jpg)
 ### **About Me:**
 *Hi, my name is Tapshveer Benipal I don't have a preferred name so you can call me Tapsh or anything you wish like calling me.
 I'm from a different city which is much more populated so I'm not use to silence.
 I am a very introvert person & I might also be the youngest in class.
-I also have a pet dog his name is Rocky he is 4 years old & he is a Pomsky with hazel eyes.*
+I also have a pet dog his name is Rocky, he is 4 years old & he is a Pomsky with hazel eyes.*

 ### **My Hobbies:**
 ### 1. Playing Soccer